2 Fast 2 Furious: Sequels

 After failing to secure the returns of Diesel, Walker, or any other member of the original cast, Universal ordered a sequel, The Fast and the Furious: Tokyo Drift (2006).
 Moritz returned and hired director Justin Lin, who directed several subsequent installments in the series.

-Walker would reprise his role in Fast and Furious (2009), a direct sequel to the first two films.
+Walker would reprise his role in Fast & Furious (2009), a direct sequel to the first two films.